Edgar Sevikyan: International career

 Sevikyan represented Russia from the under-15 to the under-20 levels.
-It is still unclear where Sevikyan will play in his senior national career.
-Having talks with both the Armenian and Russian federations he stated that he still needs time to decide.
+At the time it was unclear where Sevikyan would play in his senior national career.
+Having talks with both the Armenian and Russian federations he stated that he still needed time to decide.

 He made his debut for Russian under-21 team on 3 September 2021 in a Under-21 Euro qualifier against Spain that Russia lost 1–4.